This guide is designed as an introduction to Pastel Pencils. This is based on my own experiences of over 30 years working with the pastel pencil.

 How To Hold the Pastel Pencil

 In the 3-Part series below, Colin will show you how to hold the Pastel Pencil to achieve different effects.
 In the example, Colin is drawing a Cat and uses the Faber-Castell Pitt Pastel Pencils.
 Notice how he uses the Safety Razor Blades to sharpen the point of the pencil for drawing different sections of the picture.

-If you have tried my free course and would like to learn more, why not join my Online Art School.
-It includes all of our courses, You will get:
+If you have tried our free courses and would like to learn more, why not join our membership?
+You will get: